IBM/ibm-satellite-storage/README.md

    1. The output of the `oc get -n <namespace> pods` command that displays the pods your deployment creates.

 ## Developing your Satellite storage configuration template

 1. Fork this repository.
-1. In your `deployment.yaml`,

 1. Convert the `deployment.yaml` to a Satellite storage template.
-1. In your fork, make sure that you create your directory structure in the following format.
+In your fork, make sure that you create your directory structure in the following format.
 For more information about the template files, review the reference table.
    ```md
    config-templates
    ---<storage-provider-name>